Universe-Classes/UNIVERSE-CLASSES/README.md

 Here you can find Study material classe videos And other Learning thingss

  About This Website

-Universe Classes is a small online learning platform For class 10 and 9th students of Bihar bord
+ 3 colours on my lamp guys Tap ON LAMP PLUG AND LAMP BURNS UP Universe Classes is a small online learning platform For class 10 and 9th students of Bihar bord

 Our main aim is to give  education content for student in Simpel and local lnguanage